MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 `2`, if it is `MyEnum::Variant` with any fields, then return `3`, and if it is `MyEnum::OtherVariant` with any fields, then return `4`".

-You can also nest patterns, so if I wanted to match either 1, 2, or 10, instead of just matching 1 in the `MyEnum::Variant` above, you could do so with an or-pattern:
+You can also nest patterns, so if you wanted to match either 1, 2, or 10, instead of just matching 1 in the `MyEnum::Variant` above, you could do so with an or-pattern:

 ```move